up

 INTRODUCTION

-This section provides a brief introduction to Montgomery County Government and the capital budget process.
-The purpose of this section is to acquaint the reader with the organization of this document and to familiarize the reader with the Capital Improvements Program (CIP) budget document.
+This section provides a brief introduction to the County government and the capital budget process.
+The purpose of this section is to acquaint the reader with the organization of this document and to familiarize the reader with the Capital Improvements Program (CIP) Budget document.
 A glossary of budget terms and concepts, including acronyms, is contained elsewhere in this publication.

 THE BUDGET PROCESS